Boaz in the Bible

 At midnight, Boaz was startled, turned over, and there lying at his feet was a woman!

-So she lay down at his feet until morning but got up while it was still dark.
-Then Boaz said, “Don’t let it be known that a woman came to the threshing floor.”
+So she slept beside him until morning.
+She woke up while it was still dark.
+Boaz thought, "No one must know that a woman visited the threshing floor."

-Then Boaz took ten men from the elders of the city and said, “Sit down here.”
-And they sat down.
+Boaz chose ten of the village leaders and said, "Sit down here!"
+So they sat down.

-And he set up the pillars in the porch of the temple: and he set up the right pillar, and called the name thereof Jachin: and he set up the left pillar, and called the name thereof Boaz.
+And he set up the pillars for the porch of the temple; and he set up the right pillar, and called its name Jachin; and he set up the left pillar, and called its name Boaz.

-And he reared up the pillars before the temple, one on the right hand, and the other on the left; and called the name of that on the right hand Jachin, and the name of that on the left Boaz.
+And he set up the pillars in front of the temple, one on the right hand and the other on the left; and he called the name of that on the right Jachin, and the name of that on the left Boaz.

 Thematic Bible